htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     up.
 The default expression is ``Offline && Unhibernate``.
-If network topology or other considerations demand that some machines in a pool be woken up by one instance of *condor_rooster*, while others be woken up by a different instance, ``ROOSTER_UNHIBERNATE`` :index:`ROOSTER_UNHIBERNATE` may be set locally such that it is different for the two instances of *condor_rooster*.
+If network topology or other considerations demand that some machines in a pool be woken up by one instance of *condor_rooster*, while others be woken up by a different instance, :macro:`ROOSTER_UNHIBERNATE` may be set locally such that it is different for the two instances of *condor_rooster*.
 In this way, the different instances will only try to wake up their respective subset of the pool.

 :macro-def:`ROOSTER_UNHIBERNATE_RANK`
     A ClassAd expression specifying which machines should be woken up first in a given cycle.
 Higher ranked machines are woken first.
-If the number of machines to be woken up is limited by ``ROOSTER_MAX_UNHIBERNATE`` :index:`ROOSTER_MAX_UNHIBERNATE`,
-    the rank may be used for determining which machines are woken before reaching the limit.
+If the number of machines to be woken up is limited by :macro:`ROOSTER_MAX_UNHIBERNATE`, the rank may be used for determining which machines are woken before reaching the limit.

 :macro-def:`ROOSTER_WAKEUP_CMD`
     A string representing the command line invoked by *condor_rooster*